Home » Articles » Out and About » Playgrounds & Parks » Marks Oval Playground gets an upgrade and the kids love it!

 Older kids can climb

-The nest swing is a favourite with my kids, and the single swing is nice and low for ease to get on all by themselves.
+The nest swing is a favourite with kids, and the single swing is nice and low making it easy to get on and off by themselves.

 The rest of the play equipment is built for the climbers.
-They’ll find a rock wall, rope walk, ladder and horizontal section at the top of the climbing cube.
-My monkies loved it!
+They’ll find a rock wall, rope walk, ladder, and horizontal section at the top of the climbing cube.
+Our monkeys loved it!

 marks-oval-playground-gallery7